katiaraina

 When I was a little girl, I wore a pioneer scarf around my neck and believed in communism.
 I also secretly believed in magic mirrors.
 Even as a shy little Soviet girl, I dreamed that across the magic glass someplace there was another land, one of skyscrapers reaching into the clouds, and giant bridges of steel that hung from the sky.

 I reached that land as a teen in 1993, when I stepped out of the JFK airport in New York City.
 I found my real home, met a man of my dreams, fell in love with the English language, moved into the Jersey suburbs, and got myself a beautiful, complicated American life.
 For a little while, I was a newspaper journalist and had quite an adventure chasing stories, keeping tabs on local officials, or just poking my nose everywhere it’d fit.
 Then I stayed home with my two children and learned how to write.
 After that, I started a whole new career teaching, and had THE best time with the next gen: reading, writing, learning, teaching, laughing, loving, dancing, singing, crying (let's be real, that was a part of it too).
-I taught in Camden, DC, Nashville, and now Seattle, from an alternative school to the most expensive private school in town.
-Now, living in my sixth state, I have come to realize my job need not be my identity.
+I taught in Camden, DC, Nashville, and now Seattle, from an alternative school to the most expensive private school in town, and then to a charter high school, supporting neurodivergent teens.
+Now, that chapter is closing, as well, and I'm on my way to my seventh state of Pennsylvania.

 I am an author of Moonbeam-award winning novel CASTLE OF CONCRETE (Young Europe Books, Foreword Starred Review, 2019).